leoluk/openshift-phabricator/README.md

       PHAB_SSH_PORT=30022 \
       | oc create -f

-TODO: now that we set phd.user, `anyuid` is required if we don't use SSH.

 This will create a nodePort for SSH on port 30022.
 You can override the default port with the `NODE_PORT` template variable.
 If you don't want to use a node port, you can assign an `ExternalIP` (see OpenShift docs) or even tunnel SSH via the router.